 - During Religious Education, when rules for particular faiths are thought about

-- During other school subjects, where there is respect and appreciation for different rules – in a sports lesson, for example
+- During other school subjects, where there is respect and appreciation for different rules – in a sports lesson, for example.

 Individual Liberty